AI-Club-IITM/Summer-School-2024/README.md

 ## Overview

 The AI Club's Summer School 2024 is designed to provide participants with a comprehensive understanding of Artificial Intelligence (AI) and its various subfields.
-The sessions cover fundamental concepts, practical applications, and ethical considerations in AI.
+The sessions cover fundamental concepts, practical applications, and engaging assignments to reinforce learning.

 ## Schedule